dotvoid/stacked-router/README.md

 Supports a `basePath` property that can be used to automatically prefix all paths in the router navigation.

+Supports external routes that are loaded from remote urls.
+These routes are loaded asynchronously and can be used to load content from external sources.
+External routes can be defined using the `external` property in the route definition.
+The `external` property is a string that defines the URL for the external route.

 ### Stacked views
 Allow placing multiple views side by side on large screens but still degrade gracefully on smaller screens (mobile).
 Mobile friendly should also be large desktop screen friendly.